 The Clinic Today

-Since its opening, the clinic has undergone a major expansion and today is a wonderful facility that provides free healthcare to low-income, uninsured residents of Bandera County.
-By 2016, the clinic was seeing more than 500 patients at more than 3,000 appointments.
-Through its many programs, the clinic provided nearly $1.2 million in services in 2016, with a budget of $530,600.
-The clinic works diligently with foundations, medical care providers, pharmaceutical companies, and individuals like you to provide this care in the community.
-The clinic is supported by a dedicated cadre of volunteers and donors.
-As you can see, the clinic stretches its many gifts it receives to provide valuable care in the community.
+Since its opening, the Clinic has undergone a major expansion and today is a wonderful facility that provides free healthcare to low-income, underserved residents of Bandera County.
+By 2016, the Clinic was seeing more than 500 patients at more than 3,000 appointments.
+Through its many programs, the Clinic provided nearly $1.2 million in services in 2016, with a budget of $530,600.
+The Clinic works diligently with foundations, medical care providers, pharmaceutical companies, and individuals like you to provide this care in the community.
+The Clinic is supported by a dedicated cadre of volunteers and donors.
+As you can see, the Clinic stretches its many gifts it receives to provide valuable care in the community.